 This may seem like an obvious tip, but in today’s hectic pace of life it’s so easy to multitask or take a break when our kids are eating.
 We are juggling so much and getting your kid into a chair with food in front of them can be a monumental feat in and of itself.
 I know it may be the only time you have to unload the dishwasher or check your email, but eating with your child is a valuable and a worthwhile learning opportunity.
-If your child’s eating is poor, this is an opportunity you don’t want to miss very often, not to say that it also isn’t important for the kids that are eating well.
+If your child’s eating is poor, this is an opportunity you don’t want to miss very often.

 If it seems overwhelming to carve out time to eat with your child, start small, aim for eating dinner together three times a week, or nightly, eventually making your way up to eating together for most meals.
 Of course, there are times when logistically it doesn’t work out, don’t beat yourself up about it if it doesn’t happen occasionally.

 2. EAT AT A TABLE